Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 No, no, no, no.

-Now that's not what really happened.
+Now, that's not what really happened.

 What really happened was that Harry Reid was killing any and all anti-Obama legislation the House passed.

-There were no amendments permitted to any bills, there were precious few votes, there were nuclear options enacted and all kinds of, and all it did was clear the decks for Obama to pretend that there's no constitution.
+And all it did was clear the decks for Obama to pretend that there's no Constitution.

 Well, now that's all changed, see, because the Republicans now run the Senate.

-Now, the pressure's on the Republicans, if anything is to get done in Washington, the Senate Republicans have to step up now, and they can't fall back on this luxury of complaining about Reed.
+If anything is to get done in Washington, the Senate Republicans have to step up now, and they can't fall back on this luxury of complaining about Reed.

-Now there's another way of looking at that, however.
+Now, there's another way of looking at that, however.

 All of this time, I think even the whole six years of the regime, not just the last four, but let's focus on the last four.

-The last four years, the drive-by's and the Democrats have succeeded in portraying the Republicans as the reason nothing's getting done.
+The last four years, the drive-bys and the Democrats have succeeded in portraying the Republicans as the reason nothing's getting done.

-Now, low information people, that matters to them.
+Now, low-information people, that matters to them.

-Low information people think the definition of success is all kinds of stuff happening in Washington and bills being passed and new benefits accruing and whatever it is.
+Low-information people think the definition of success is all kinds of stuff happening in Washington and bills being passed and new benefits accruing and whatever it is.

 This is what a lot of people believe.

-And if nothing's coming out of Washington, then it's broken, see.
+And if nothing's coming out of Washington, then it's broken, see?

-That's how they define it, it's broken.
+That's how they define it.

-And so now Republicans have a chance.
+So now, Republicans have a chance.

 Can't believe I'm even saying this.